How To Toughen Fingertips For Guitar Playing?

 6. Have Dry Fingers

 Many cleaning products e.g., soaps, shampoo, and even lotions contain conditioners and skin softeners that would not harden your fingers but soften them.
 Try to avoid those products or use less quantity.
+You can also wash your hands with alcohol-based waterless sanitizers as a substitute for soap and water.

 7. Use Rubbing Alcohol

 Rubbing alcohol is responsible for drying the skin and hardening the skin.
 Using this method will toughen up your fingertips.
 And the best thing is it’s completely painless.
-Be cautious to frequently use a large amount of isopropyl alcohol on the skin, it can damage your skin.

 8. Practice Every Day

-calluses on fingers guitar
+Calluses on fingers guitar

 Like I said before, it’s not about the amount of time but the frequency.
 Sometimes taking breaks is necessary but taking long periods of breaks in between practice sessions will make it hard for your fingers to develop calluses.